7 Reasons Why Video Games Are Better Than Movies

-Call of Duty Black Ops was notable for making more money than any movie ever made and yet gaming is still seen as more of a fringe activity than going to see movies are.
-However before you buy that ticket to yet another movie that you'll forget an hour afterwards, I suggest you read my list as to why video games are the superior medium.
+Call of Duty Black Ops was notable for making more money than any movie ever made, and yet gaming is still seen as more of a fringe activity than going to see a movie.
+However, before you buy that ticket for yet another movie that you'll forget an hour afterward, I suggest you read my article outlining why video games are the superior medium.

-When I talk about this, I'm talking more about open world games.
-What I mean specifically is that rather than giving the illusion of a new world or setting, open world games actually have to painstakingly create it.
-When Ridley Scott made Blade Runner, he didn't actually create the whole futuristic version of Los Angeles...He simply used enough special effects to make the few parts he was showing look like a fully formed city.
-Had Blade Runner been turned into an sandbox game (not a bad idea, I might add), then every borough and every building would have had to of been created for the game.
 Another example is Just Cause 2.
-Its game world is massive and its filled with small settlements, airports and cities.
-In the game you can visit every location in the game provided you have the patience and time for it.
-If it were even a long movie, say 3 hours long, it could only show you a small fraction of the places on the Just Cause 2 island.
+Its game world is massive and it's filled with small settlements, airports, and cities.
+In the game, you can visit every location, provided you have the patience and time for it.
+It's so large that if the game was a long movie, say three hours long, it could only show you a small fraction of the places on the Just Cause 2 island.
 This doesn't apply to linear games because developers justifiably see no use in creating the world outside of what you'll experience.
-This is why sandbox games are my favorite genre.
-You're being sold entire cities, countries or worlds when you buy sandbox game; Not just the appearance of a fully formed world.
+This is why sandbox games are my favorite.
+You're being sold entire cities, countries, or worlds—not just the appearance of a fully formed world.

 The sad fact about modern movies is the action genre is all, but dead.
-I'm talking the one man army, muscular, human wrecking ball type action heroes like Rambo or the Terminator.
+I'm talking the one-man army, muscular, human wrecking ball-type action heroes like Rambo or the Terminator.
 Sure we have gritty action heroes like Jason Bourne and Christian Bales take on Batman, but those don't quite do it for me.
 I prefer my action heroes to be larger than life.
-In this way games are stuck in the 80s and 90s and I mean that in the best way possible.
-Game after game comes out nowadays with main characters that take on unrealistic odds and almost always come out on top.
-Games are more enjoyable because of this.
+In this way, games are stuck in the '80s and '90s and I mean that in the best way possible.
+Game after game comes out with main characters that take on unrealistic odds and almost always come out on top.
+Gameplay is more enjoyable because of this.
 Gritty games where you can die with one stray bullet to the head have their place and I even enjoy those types of games occasionally, but the ones I come back to over and over are the ones that let me feel powerful.

 Notice I didn't say its the most well written medium.
 That would be a lie.
 The fact is games don't draw you in so well because of their outstanding character development and script writing.
 The reason games draw you in is because you get to be the main character.
 In the very best movies you're simply watching the main character and seeing the choices he/she makes.
 In games, you make the choices and ultimately you're the one responsible for the main characters fate.
 Without you, the character doesn't progress.
 In a movie, the character does whatever he/she does whether you're there to progress the movie along or not.
 If you got back from watching Men In Black and said to your friends "I chased after aliens and then shot them with a huge laser gun", they'd look at you like you're crazy and assume you have trouble separating fantasy from reality.
 However that first person sort of speech is very common when friends are talking about video games.
 When you talk about a game, you typically speak as though you're the one doing the action, even though it was a pre-made character with his/her own motivations that you were controlling.
 This just goes to show how immersive gaming is in comparison to movies.